emberjs/guides/source/localizable/getting-started/quick-start.md

 and set up a new Ember application inside of it.
 Out of the box, your application will include:

-* A development server
+* A development server.
-* Template compilation
+* Template compilation.
-* JavaScript and CSS minification
+* JavaScript and CSS minification.
-* ES2015 features via Babel
+* ES2015 features via Babel.

 By providing everything you need to build production-ready web applications in an integrated package, Ember makes starting new projects